|

 instruments.

-Sensor placement
+Detector placement

 by the gas in case of leakage.

-For portable detectors the opening of the sensor must not be
+For portable detectors the opening of the detector must not be covered or places into a pocket, etc.

-The sensor should be directed outwards.
+The detector should be directed outwards.

 Normally the user should always carry the portable detector.